 Athbhliain faoi shéan is faoi mhaise daoibh.

 Catholic Schools Week:

-Parents wishing to enrol children for the 2018/2019 school year should do so on or before Wednesday 14th February 2018.
+Parents wishing to enrol children for the 2019/2020 school year should do so on or before Friday 1st March.
 If a child has special needs please let us know and submit all relevant documents and reports along with enrolment form.
 Before a child is enrolled his/her parents must complete an enrolment form and submit his/her original birth certificate.
 If a family is new to the school, the parents must meet with the Principal prior to enrolment.
-Enrolment forms are available from the school
+Enrolment forms are available from the school.

 A note from the Parent Association:

 The Parent Association would like to thank all the parents and staff who kindly donated towards the hampers and thanks to everyone who bought tickets and made donations on the day of the concert.
 Thanks also to our sponsors.
 The total raised on the day was €2,269.95.

 The school will be closed on Friday 8th March 2019 to facilitate a training day for the whole staff on the new Primary Language Curriculum.
 This essential training will help the staff fully implement the new curriculum in English and Irish.